fabric8io/data-mapper/README.md

 - A visual editor for mapping between source and target types.
 - A specialized [Camel component](https://github.com/fabric8io/data-mapper/wiki/Transformation-Endpoints) that coordinates all steps required for data tranformation (marshalling, mapping, unmarshalling) as a single unit of work.
 - OOTB support for mapping any combination of XML, Java, and JSON.
-Users can further customize runtime configuration to support mapping from any type to any other type via Camel data formats.
+Users can further customize runtime configuration to support any-to-any transformation via Camel data formats.
 - Source and target models can be generated from schema definitions or instance documents.
 - Test support specific to data transformation.